anseljh/opendatahandbook/source/what-is-open-data/index.rst

 What is Open?
 =============

-This handbook is about open data - but what exactly is *open* data?
+This handbook is about open data — but what exactly is *open* data?
 For our purposes, open data is as defined by the `Open Definition`_:

-*Open data is data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.*
+*Open data is data that can be freely used, re-used and redistributed by anyone — subject only, at most, to the requirement to attribute and share-alike.*

 The `full Open Definition`_ gives precise details as to what this means.
-To summarize the most important:
+To summarize the most important parts:

--  **Availability and Access:** the data must be available as a whole and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
+-  **Availability and Access:** The data must be available as a whole and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
 The data must also be available in a convenient and modifiable form.
--  **Re-use and Redistribution:** the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets.
+-  **Re-use and Redistribution:** The data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets.
--  **Universal Participation:** everyone must be able to use, re-use and redistribute - there should be no discrimination against fields of endeavour or against persons or groups.
+-  **Universal Participation:** Everyone must be able to use, re-use and redistribute.
+There should be no discrimination against fields of endeavour or against persons or groups.
 For example, ‘non-commercial’ restrictions that would prevent ‘commercial’ use, or restrictions of use for certain purposes (e.g. only in education), are not allowed.